 - Baking times vary greatly on this recipe so rely on the toothpick test to ensure that it is properly baked.
 (My large bundt pan took 1 hr 10 minutes) When a wooden toothpick inserted in the centre comes out clean, its done.
 Be careful not to go past this stage or the cake will be dry.

 - Let the cake cool in the pan/s for 10 minutes before turning it out onto a wire rack to cool completely.

 If you want to add the vanilla glaze to this cake just mix together:

 1 tsp vanilla extract or vanilla bean paste

-1 1/2 to 2 tbsp milk, only enough to bring it to a very thick glaze consistency.
+2 tbsp milk, approximately. only enough to bring it to a very thick glaze consistency.

 The nutritional information provided is automatically calculated by third party software and is meant as a guideline only.
 Exact accuracy is not guaranteed.
 For recipes where all ingredients may not be used entirely, such as those with coatings on meats, or with sauces or dressings for example, calorie & nutritional values per serving will likely be somewhat lower than indicated.

 Amount Per Serving Calories 373Total Fat 18gSaturated Fat 11gUnsaturated Fat 0gCholesterol 77mgSodium 171mgCarbohydrates 48gFiber 1gSugar 29gProtein 4g